-From the ‘very Italian, very BLUE’ school of bike design, Cinelli’s Gazetta is a luxury fixie with a high-quality double-butted Columbus chromoly steel frame and Miche Primato chainset.
+From the ‘very Italian, very ORANGE’ school of bike design, Cinelli’s Tipo Pista is a go-faster fixie with a high-quality Columbus aluminium frame.

-The frame is very much a track unit with a 75° seat angle, so if you wanted to strip it down it’d be easily adapted for the velodrome.
+The frame is very much a track unit with a steep seat angle, so if you wanted to strip it down it’d be easily adapted for the velodrome.